jongamboa17/Marketplace4/README.md

   - **Listing:** A structure containing information about each listed NFT, including the seller, NFT contract, token ID, price, and sale status.
   - **listings:** An array storing all the NFT listings.
   - **ActiveListings:** A mapping tracking whether an NFT is currently listed.

+- **Functions:**
+  - **listNFT:** Allows users to list their NFT by providing the NFT contract, token ID, and price.
+  - **buyNFT:** Enables users to purchase a listed NFT, ensuring the price matches and the NFT is available.
+  - **cancelListing:** Allows sellers to cancel their NFT listing before it is sold.
+  - **updateListingPrice:** Enables sellers to update the price of their listed NFT, provided it hasn't been sold.

 #### Main Functions